 The midterm review undertaken in 2016 opined that the continuation of the agriculture information network services (AINS) in the present form of a website was not strategic.
 This was because there was not much ownership for the tool among the GMS WGAs except for PRC.
 To validate this proposition, two studies to assess the importance and viability of reinvigorating the AINS have been conducted.
 In parallel, the Bangkok-based TA experts conducted a needs assessment for regional agricultural information services.
 Both works concluded that: (i) there was still a need for agriculture related information from among the various agri-based stakeholders in the GMS, whether these be the public or private sector; (ii) the huge information gap was about the emerging SEAP: what these are, where they can be sourced, who/which companies supply them, what are the markets and features of the consumers of SEAP, what are the technologies and government-related regulations pertaining to the SEAP market, etc.; and (iii) the use of smart phones and social media for SEAP communications was the way to go for AINS.

 Output 5: The WGA Secretariat had been established in Bangkok, Thailand and strengthened as well.
 The 12th and 13th WGA annual meetings were successfully conducted (WGA-AM12 held in Thailand in 2015; WGA-AM13 held in Viet Nam in 2016).
-The draft _GMS Strategy and Action Plan for Promoting Safe and Environment-Friendly Agro-Based Value Chains_ was presented and notated in the 21st GMS Ministerial Conference in 2016.
-Preparations for the 14th WGA Annual Meeting and 2nd GMS Agriculture Ministers Meeting ongoing.
+The draft GMS Strategy and Action Plan for Promoting Safe and Environment-Friendly Agro-Based Value Chains was presented and notated in the 21st GMS Ministerial Conference in 2016.
+The 14th WGA Annual Meeting (WGA-AM14) and the 2nd GMS Agriculture Ministers' Meeting (AMM2) were successfully held in July and September 2017, respectively.
 National and regional consultations have been conducted on the strategy preparation and action plan development.
-A major policy forum, and GMS Pavilion are being organized at THAIFEX 2017 in Bangkok with a focus on food safety as a lead up to the 2nd GMS Agricultural Ministers Meeting planned for September 2017.
+A major policy forum, and GMS Pavilion were held at THAIFEX 2017 in Bangkok with a focus on food safety.

 |Stakeholder Communication, Participation, and Consultation|